local-motion/product/functionality/users_and_access/identity_and_access_management.md

 - the password must meet these criteria:
  - minimum length is 8 characters
  - must include a numeric character and a special character
- - consists only of these characters: a-z A-Z 0-9 [TBD: special characters]
+ - consists only of these characters: a-z A-Z 0-9 [special character]
 - the user has the option the store the password on the device and therefore not having to do an explicit login anymore.
 The system should warn the user when selecting this option that anyone with access to the device will be able to take his identity.